flnews_post_proc

 OVERRIDE_CONFIG

-Set this option to no, NO or similar to disable the dialog.
+Set this to "no" to disable the dialog.

 DEFAULT: yes